YoussefEbeid/Nafezaaa/README.md

 ## 📄 License

-This project is part of Egypt's National Single Window initiative.
+This project is not a part of Egypt's National Single Window initiative.

 ## 👥 Authors